Frequently asked questions

 Do you provide services online?

-Yes, we offer appointments in-person and online.
+Yes, we offer appointments online over Zoom.
 If you wish to have your appointment online, you will need a computer/tablet with a microphone and camera.
 If you are familiar with Skype or FaceTime, then you are ready to go.
 Contact us for more information

 Do you offer home visits?